jakobib/daia2016/finding-availability.md

 2007.^[See <http://beluga-blog.sub.uni-hamburg.de/> (in German).]
 The VZG as service provider of Hamburg University libraries was asked to supply access to the integrated library system (ILS).
-Instead of creating a dirty hack we decided to provide a web service for clean access to real-time availability information.
-Based on use cases an availability API was discussed, implemented, and defined by Anne Christensen from Beluga, Uwe Reh from HeBis library union network, and me.^[HeBis uses the same ILS as GBV/VZG so he provided valuable information about its data format and access.
-Ironically, the DAIA server for Hamburg library was implemented and hosted by HeBis and although the library is a customer of VZG.
+Instead of creating a dirty hack we decided to provide a general web service for clean access to real-time availability information.
+Based on use cases an availability API was discussed, implemented, and defined by Anne Christensen from Beluga, Uwe Reh from HeBIS library network, and me.^[HeBIS uses the same LBS ILS as GBV/VZG so he provided valuable information about its data format and access.
+Ironically, the DAIA server for Hamburg library was implemented and hosted by HeBIS although the library is a customer of VZG.
 I take this cooperation as early lesson that library IT developers can best work together if they are free to ignore politics.]
+Existing APIs and standards evaluated during specification of DAIA included recommendations of the ILS Discovery Interface Task Force and schema drafts [@Ockerbloom2008], Z39.50 Holdings Attribute Set and Schema [@Z39_50_Holdings], ISO 20775 Holdings [@Gatenby2008] and the Catalog Availability Web Service of the NCSU Libraries catalog [@Sierra2007].
 The resulting specification was named DAIA 0.5 [@DAIA_0.5].

 ![Availability information as displayed in Beluga 2009](beluga-screenshot-2009.png)

-## Evangelism and adoption
+## Evangelism and reception

 To promote the newly defined API, a lightning talk was given at the European Library Automation Group (ELAG) conference 2009 [@elag2009].
-At the annual German library conference DAIA was presented [@bibtag2009] and recommended to some ILS vendors at the conference fair.
-Despite further efforts in documentation and publication of an open source reference implementation [@DAIApm] the outcome was limited.^[only later I realized that technical arguments are mostly fruitless because of an ill-fated relationship between libraries and library IT vendors.]
-An early, experimental implementation for the *OpenBiblio* library system was provided by Ross Singer as part of the Jangle framework [@Singer2008].
-Another independent implementation came from Markus Fischer from the libraries of Swiss Solothurn hospitals AG: he implemented a DAIA service for *[Doctor Doc](http://www.doctor-doc.com)*, a link resolver and management tool for interlibrary loan.
+At the annual German library conference DAIA was presented [@bibtag2009; @Reh2009] and recommended to some ILS vendors at the conference fair.
+Despite further efforts in documentation, and publication of an open source reference implementation [@DAIApm] the interest in DAIA was limited.^[Only later I realized that technical arguments are mostly irrelevant in the context of library systems because of an ill-fated relationship between libraries and library IT vendors.]

+Two exceptions are worth to mention: Ross Singer provided an experimental implementation for the *OpenBiblio* library system as part of his Jangle framework [@Singer2008].
+Another independent came in 2010 from Markus Fischer from the libraries of Swiss Solothurn hospitals AG: he implemented a DAIA service for *[Doctor Doc](http://www.doctor-doc.com)*, a link resolver and management tool for interlibrary loan.
 The implementation does not strictly follow the specification as it uses OpenURL fields (`issn`, `volume`, `date`...) instead of unique request identifiers to easier meet its use case of looking up journal articles.
 Availability information from Doctor-Doc is included in the VuFind-based article reference database [bibnet.org](http://bibnet.org) as described by @Fischer2010.

-*TODO: 2010-2012: VuFind, BibApp, libsites/LOD ontologies (side-projects)...*

-Over the years the central DAIA server of VZG was used more and more, but signs of code smelll and software rot became undeniable.

-- Prolem: code base directly origined from first prototype, implementation and specification being maintained by the same person (me)

-- Both server and specification had became too complex to quickly rewrite them from scratch. it was difficult the change the implementation without touching the main implementation and vice versa.

-- Running system: no motivation to revise specification and/or implementation

-- multiple output formats: complex without benefit.

-- retrospectively: DAIA tried to put two much data modeling into the specification (lesson learned: data modeling is important but should be invisible in the final product)

-- ...
+## Adoption and implementation

+Most libraries in both library networks HeBIS and VZG use the same ILS, [LBS by OCLC](http://www.oclc.org/en-europe/lbs.html) (formerly PICA).
+For this reason it was possible to reuse the first DAIA server at HeBIS, primarily created for project Beluga, for other libraries as well.
+Nevertheless I started to implement a second server for hosting a central DAIA service at VZG as technology demonstration (<http://daia.gbv.de/>).
+In the following years development at VZG shifted to specification of ontologies for integration of DAIA into the Semantic Web so the server was never promoted an official service.
+Nevertheless the prototype, providing a rudimentary DAIA service for all GBV libraries, attracted some use cases and experiments:

+During the first German VuFind Meeting a DAIA driver was created to integrate DAIA services into VuFind Discovery Interface [@Kinstler2009].
+One of the first applications of this integration was provided by two students in form of they Bachelor's thesis: The "Bachelopac" by Jörg Schmitt and Marcel Stehle [-@Schmitt2011; -@Schmitt2010] showed the easy of setting up a discovery interface for Hamburg University of Applied Sciences (HAW).^[This early history of VuFind in Germany must not be told without mentioning the "cat library"
+<http://www.katzenbibliothek.de>, a VuFind-based bibliography of cat novels
+created by  Stephanie Funk as Master's Thesis in 2011.]
+The DAIA service for their ILS was provided by Oliver Goldschmidt [-@Goldschmidt2010] who was experimenting with DAIA and VuFind for the "[TUBfind](https://katalog.tub.tuhh.de/)" discovery interface of Hamburg University of Technology (TUHH) around the same time.^[Looking back it is worth to ask ask why three indenpendent DAIA wrappers had been created as wrapper to the same type of ILS (LBS).
+One reason might be the need of local configuration.
+Anyway this work showed it was easy to hack your own DAIA server.]
+Motivated by the ease of this implementations more and more German libraries and library networks started to use VuFind with DAIA services mostly provided by the library networks GBV/VZG, HeBIS, and BSZ.

+## Maturity and problems

+Despite the success of DAIA as internal tool for connecting VuFind with ILSes the vision of an open API to availability information was not realized.
+Compliance of DAIA services with the specification was difficult to judge and new applications were unlikely to emerge as only the central DAIA service of VZG was publically available and documented.

+The more this service was used, the less it was possible to modify this early prototype, so signs of code smell and software rot became undeniable.
+In contrast to other implementations the central server was planned as generic service for a large number of library systems so configuration for each new library added added more and more complexity.
+At the same time the service served as demo and testbed for the specification, which was always marked as working draft.
+Especially dropping features was difficult in a running system.
+Given that DAIA at VZG was not funded or properly managed, motivation was low to fully rewrite both specification and implementation by a single developer.

 ## With PAIA to DAIA 1.0

-The final motivation to eventually finish DAIA 1.0 specification came with implementation of another API for access to patron accounts: the **Patrons Account Information API (PAIA)** was specified as complement to DAIA during development of the mobile library application "BibApp" in 2012.^[See
+The incentive to eventually finish DAIA 1.0 specification came with implementation of another API for access to patron accounts: the *Patrons Account Information API (PAIA)* was specified as complement to DAIA during development of the mobile library application "BibApp" in 2012.^[See
 <https://www.gbv.de/wikis/cls/BibApp> for a German overview of BibApp.
 The
 application is available as Open Source at <https://github.com/gbv/bibapp-ios>